State cuts to education funding result in 5.2 percent reduction for 2020-2021

-Before the JBC landed on the reduction in education funding, Gov. Jared Polis issued an executive order on Monday, May 18 directing $510 million that the state is receiving from the federal coronavirus relief bill to K-12 schools.
-As a result of the governor's order, Adams 12 Five Star Schools received $18.9 million.
-This is one-time funding and completely separate from the $724 million cut to education as the JBC has proposed.
+Before the Legislature approved the reduction in education funding, Gov. Jared Polis issued an executive order on Monday, May 18 directing $510 million that the state is receiving from the federal Coronavirus Relief Fund (CRF) to K-12 schools.
+As a result of the governor's order, Adams 12 Five Star Schools received $20.9 million.
+This is one-time funding and completely separate from the Legislature’s cut to ongoing funding for school districts.

-The Adams 12 Five Star Schools Board of Education must adopt a budget for the 2020-2021 Fiscal Year by June 30, 2020.
-The board will hear a presentation about the 2020-2021 budget and potential impacts on the district at a special board meeting on Wednesday, May 27.
-The presentation will be live streamed on the district's YouTube Channel.
+The Adams 12 Five Star Schools Board of Education is scheduled to adopt the 2020-2021 budget and ratify the certified contract at its special board meeting on Monday, June 29 at 6 p.m.
+The meeting will be live streamed on the district's YouTube Channel.